Iiridayn/pico-tts/README.md

 ## TODO

 * Output file flag w/`-` for stdout, so I don't throw garbage at the terminal without a warning
-* Same for the language files - need to be able to find those from the binary as well
-	* Probably just have a search path (dev, /usr/local | /usr install paths), and quit if can't find them
-* Strip lib and binary for release builds
-* make install